 A native of Mount Desert Island, Corey has been around construction sites since he was old enough pick up bent nails.
 Though he showed early promise as a nail-picker-upper, Corey is not one to rest on his laurels, and he quickly moved up through the ranks, working for many esteemed carpenters and contractors (including himself) in the process.
 With expertise in a broad range of materials and methods and an innate drive to maximize efficiency at all levels of work, Corey works with the speed and skill of many carpenters twice his age.
 His ability to visualize a project from foundation to fixtures, combined with a commitment to quality work as unyielding as any MDI granite, is rare at any age.
 As BenCo’s Lead Carpenter, Corey is responsible for seeing and solving problems before they exist in the real world, as well as ordering materials, interfacing with architects and designers, and yes, even picking up the occasional bent nail.

-When he’s not swinging a 14oz Stiletto, listening to music so cutting edge that it doesn’t exist yet, or admiring his growing collection of high-end power tools, Corey is enjoying family life with his wife and their two young kids, and maybe even working on his own high-performance home.
+When he’s not swinging a 14oz Stiletto, listening to music so cutting edge that it doesn’t exist yet, or polishing his new tractor until it glows like a sodium streetlight, Corey is enjoying family life with his wife and their two young kids, and maybe even working on his own high-performance home.